 Unidirectional Flushing (UDF) Program

-The key to planning a successful UDF program is to have accurate information of all water assets and functional critical assets.
-These assets include GIS maps, hydraulic models, pipes, valves and hydrants.
-GIS and hydraulic models must be complete, accurate, up-to-date and integrated for the UDF flushing sequences to be functional.
-Without fully functioning water system assets and accurate information, field crews conducting the flushing sequences will experience failures that range from inadequate system pressures and low flows, to incomplete flushing zones, nonsensical sequences, and areas unable to be flushed adequately.
+The key to planning a successful UDF program is to have accurate information on all water assets and functional critical assets.
+These assets include GIS maps, hydraulic models, pipes, valves, and hydrants.
+GIS and hydraulic models must be complete, accurate, up-to-date, and integrated for the UDF flushing sequences to be functional.
+Without fully functioning water system assets and accurate information, field crews conducting the flushing sequences will experience failures that range from inadequate system pressures and low flows to incomplete flushing zones, nonsensical sequences, and areas unable to be flushed adequately.

 Information from the GIS and a distribution system model is used to divide the distribution system into sections/loops to conduct daily flushing sequences.
 These loops should be established to assure the following: